DashCoderV1/File_Encryptor/README.md

 # File_Encrpyptor
  Encrypts A File Using SQLlite
 - Main File:File_Encryptor.py (Needed Files database.py Users.py)
+- Working
-- Username:Admin
+	- Multiple Users
+	- File Hiding Using SQl(Encodded in bitstreams so kinda encrypted)
-- Password:Admin
+	- Retreive Files
 - Working On
-    - Multiple Users and Permission
+    - Permisions Users
     - Temporary View Of Files (Needs Threads)
     - Save And Retrieve Directories
-    - GUI if Possible
+    - GUI Using PyQt
     - Adding An Encryption Algorithm (Written In C Added To Python Using ctypes)